taogen-docs/resources-of-learning/domains/programming-language-resources.md

 - The Little Schemer by Daniel P. Friedman and Matthias Felleisen

 #### <img src="/assets/icon/programming-languages/Haskell.svg" width="20px"/>Haskell

+>Haskell is primarily used in fields that require strong correctness guarantees, complex algorithmic logic, or robust concurrency — especially in academia, research, finance, and advanced software tooling.
+It's a purely functional programming language known for type safety, immutability, and mathematical elegance.

 - [Haskell Documentation - doc]( https://www.haskell.org/documentation/ )
 - Learn You a Haskell for Great Good!: A Beginner's Guide by Miran Lipovača [HTML](https://learnyouahaskell.github.io/chapters.html)